-- Significant transactions and events affecting the performance and financial position of the Bank are reflected in the relevant notes to the financial statements. - · Figures have been rounded up to the nearest one thousand unless otherwise stated. - -Comparative figures have been re-arranged and reclassified for comparison purposes.
+-Significant transactions and events affecting the performance and financial position of the Bank are reflected in the relevant notes to the financial statements.

+- Figures have been rounded up to the nearest one thousand unless otherwise stated.

+-Comparative figures have been re-arranged and reclassified for comparison purposes.
 The significant re-clasifications are explained in note 6.2

-DATE OF AUTHORIZATION FOR ISSUE 46
+DATE OF AUTHORIZATION FOR ISSUE The financial statements were authorized